BenSmithers/NuIsanceFit/README.md

 # Contributing:

-I'll eventually try to set up a list of issues on a workboard taht people can volunteer to do.
+I'll eventually try to set up a list of issues on a workboard that people can volunteer to do.

 Some major style guidelines
  - every function and class should have a docstring that explains what the thing does